WhizBob/pwalk/README.md

 and utility operations such as bulk file deletion.
 Also included is an assortment of ancillary programs and documentation.

-These programs are all by Bob Sneed of Dell EMC (Bob.Sneed@Dell.com) as part of a collection of utilities sometimes collectively referred to as "Bobware".
+These programs are all by Bob Sneed (WhizBob@gmail.com) as part of a collection of utilities sometimes collectively referred to as "Bobware".
 While some of the utilities in the Bobware collection date back to the early 1980's, pwalk has only been under development since 2012.
 It has accumulated a unique set of features for solving various problems in a scale-out NAS environments.